LifeLongThinker/Publications/005 Visitor Pattern Exemplified in TypeScript/Index.md

 We have implemented the two export features in separate classes, keeping perfectly in line with the SRP.
 Now how can we plug our classes into our existing class hierarchy?

-## Step 2: Do Call Us &mdash; And We'll Call You: Double Dispatch
+## Second Step: Do Call Us &mdash; And We'll Call You: Double Dispatch

 Now we need to find a way to have any concrete `NodeExporter` implementation (e.g. `XmlExporter` and `HtmlExporter`) operate on our class hierarchy.
 Specifically, we need to loosely couple those implementations to our class hierarchy, so as to follow the OPC.